jd2012/Waze-Traffic-Calculator/README.md

 ## What It Do

-Using the xlwings Excel Add-in, the program request the travel time betweeen the locations bellow through the Waze API (via WazeRouteCalculator) and populates an Excel sheet with the results.
+Using the WazeRouteCalculator Python Package, the program request the travel time betweeen the locations bellow through the Waze API and and can return the results in various formats.

 | From                                           | To                                             |
 | ---------------------------------------------- | ---------------------------------------------- |